3dgeo-heidelberg/helios/doc/cli.rst

 * Normal indices can be explicitly defined with the parameters ``normalXIndex``, ``normalYIndex``, and ``normalZIndex``.
 * Estimation of normals, in case they are not provided, can be controlled with the ``estimateNormals`` parameter.
 Additional parameters ``defaultNormal`` and ``snapNeighborNormals`` can be used to control the normal estimation (see below).

-..
-ToDo: Insert example with many/all of these parameters specified.
-..
-ToDo: Maybe insert the respective ray incidence angle figure.
-..
-ToDo: Keep the explanation below or refer to notebook for the new API, where this is explained (since it is not XML-specific but general for HELIOS++)

 To obtain ray incidence angles for voxels for the calculation of return intensity, HELIOS++ uses normals.
 For point cloud based voxel models, there are different options to determine these normals:

 - If the point cloud does not contain point normals, normals will always be calculated using Singular Value Decomposition (SVD).
 This is also possible if the input file contains normals by explicitly specifiying ``<param type="int" key="estimateNormals" value="1" />`` or ``<param type="bool" key="estimateNormals" value="2" />``.
 In mode 1, all normal computations are performed at once in memory, which is working well for small point clouds.
 Mode 2 handles the computations in separate batches with a batch size of 10,000,000 points.
 This is slower than mode 1 but recommended for large point clouds.